prelert/engine-java/README.md

 For more information on the possible errors and error codes see the Engine API documentation.

 Once the upload is complete close the job to indicate that there is no more data.
-This also causes the analytic process to flush its results buffer.
+This also causes the analytic process to flush its results buffer:

     engineApiClient.closeJob(baseUrl, jobId);

-We can now request the results using the fluent [BucketsRequestBuilder](src/main/com/prelert/rs/client/BucketsRequestBuilder.java) class.
-In this example the first 100 buckets are requested, for now we just want the buckets not the anomaly records so the `expand` option is not used.
+We can now request the results using the fluent [BucketsRequestBuilder](prelert-engine-api-client/src/main/java/com/prelert/rs/client/BucketsRequestBuilder.java) class.
+In this example the first 100 buckets are requested, for now we just want the buckets not the anomaly records so the `expand` option is not used:

     BucketsRequestBuilder builder = new BucketsRequestBuilder(engineApiClient, jobId).take(100);
     Pagination<Bucket> page = builder.get();

-The `get()` method returns a [Pagination](src/main/com/prelert/rs/data/Pagination.java) object containing the buckets.
+The `get()` method returns a [Pagination](prelert-engine-api-common/src/main/java/com/prelert/rs/data/Pagination.java) object containing the buckets.
-If there are more than one page of results `page.getNextPage()` returns the URI to the next page of buckets.
+If there are more than one page of results `page.getNextPage()` returns the URI to the next page of buckets:

     while (page.getNextPage() != null)
     {